New World Screwworms

 Livestock impacted with NWS myiasis should be treated immediately.
 A veterinary-client relationship is critical to administering effective treatments.
 Treatments may vary and should be evaluated using current recommendations for specific species and areas affected.

-Left untreated, animals can die within one week of infestation.
+This is a highly preventable and treatable condition using approved products and animal care.
+However, left untreated, animals can die within one week of infestation.